 To allow hard-wired video connectivity, most projectors do have a built-in HDMI port.
 And the problem arises if your tablet, say, has a different port connection.

-Even though this is common, some tablet devices may have a dinky-HDMI port on their surface, which can be used to mount conveniently to the projector with an inexpensive dinky-HDMI to HDMI wire.
+Even though this is common, some tablet devices may have a USB C port, which can be used to mount conveniently to the projector with an affordable USB C to HDMI adapter.

-- Connect the TYPE-C HDMI converter to your projector’s HDMI port.
+- Connect the adapter to your tablet at the USB C port.

 You should now see your tablet’s device cast on the wall through your projector.